MS Teams for education

 - Choose if you want to Edit in Teams, Open in Browser or Open in Desktop App.

 - Edit the file.
 Colored flags show who else is working on it with you.

 - When editing the file in Teams you can click on Conversation on the top-left to chat about the document.

 Do you have important files you don’t want students to edit?
 Use the Class Materials folder in the General channel.

 - Navigate to the General channel in your Class Team.

 - Select the Files tab and go to Class Materials (Lesmateriaal) folder.

 - Select Upload to add files.

-Brightspace will continue to be the official online platform for education.
+Brightspace is the official online platform for education.
 Always store important documentation on Brightspace.